sergey-vun/microsoft-graph-docs/concepts/data-connect-pam.md

    ```

 4. Find all pending requests.
+   > [!NOTE]
-   >**Note:** The value in the **Identity** property will be used to identify and approve or deny the request.
+   > The value in the **Identity** property will be used to identify and approve or deny the request.
 Note this value and use it in the -RequestId parameter.

    ```powershell
    Get-ElevatedAccessRequest | ?{$_.RequestStatus -eq 'Pending'}